Living Trust Forms - Trust Dissolution Form

-A: You may put the property in trust by creating a quitclaim or warranty deed transferring the property from the current owners to the trust.
-To add real estate to a living trust, the grantor(s) of the trust create a real property deed with the living trust named as grantee.
-The deed should be signed and recorded in the local recorder office where the real property is located.
+A: You may put the property in trust by creating a quitclaim or warranty deed transferring the real estate from the current owners to the trusted fund.
+To add belongings, the grantor(s) of the foundation create a real property deed with the grantee.
+The deed should be signed and recorded in the local recorder office where the house is located.

 Q: Is there a type of living trust form that will stop a home foreclosure or bank auction?

-A: If the foreclosure process has already been started, putting the property into a trust will not be helpful in stalling or stopping the foreclosure process.
-If a person knows that there is a pending claim by a creditor, and then makes a transfer of property to a trust, it may give rise to claims that is a fraudulent conveyance intended only to prevent creditors from collecting money owed out of the asset.
-If a claim of fraudulent conveyance is proven, the court can void the transfer to the trust and determine that the property is still actually in your ownership.
+A: If the foreclosure process has already been started, creating a trust will not be helpful for stopping the process.
+If a person knows that there is a pending claim by a creditor, and then makes a transfer of property to a fund, it may give rise to claims that are a fraudulent conveyance intended only to prevent creditors from collecting money owed out of the asset.
+If a claim of fraudulent conveyance is proven, the court can void the transferring and determine that the property is still actually in your ownership.

 Q: My uncle is the trustee of our family trust, but he's going through personal problems and due to the conflict going on, has ignored u sand hasn't given the beneficiaries the trust income for a while now.
 What can be done?

-A: Trustees are considered fiduciaries, which means they have a duty to follow the instructions detailed in the trust instrument and act with the utmost care and loyalty toward the trust property.
-A trustee must act in the best interests of the trust and not for personal benefit.
-For example, a trustee should not profit from or borrow against the trust.
+A: Trustees are considered fiduciaries, which means they have a duty to follow the instructions detailed in the documents and act with the utmost care and loyalty toward the property.
+A trustee must act in the best interests of the trusted fund and not for personal benefit.
+For example, a trustee should not profit from or borrow against the foundation.

 When a trustee doesn't follow instructions or acts for personal gain, it's called a breach of fiduciary duty.
-If a trustee breaches a fiduciary duty, an action may be filed in court to have a trustee ordered to do or not do something, show the court an accounting of all transactions, be removed and replaced with a successor trustee, or other relief as may be needed.
+If the trustee is in breach of fiduciary duty, a lawsuit may be filed with the court, which may result in the replacement of the trustee by a successor or other measures being taken.

 Q: I'm wondering if my wife and I create a living trust, will we need to file it at court so that the contents of the trust can be seen by anyone?

-A: No, a trust agreement is a private document, allowing you to avoid probate filings like a last will.
-While you may wish to voluntarily have it on file in some instances, but you do not have to file it, and therefore can keep your assets, debts, and choice of beneficiaries from being disclosed.
+A: No, living trust forms are private allowing you to avoid probate filings like a last will.
+While you may wish to voluntarily have it on file in some instances, it's not a mandatory requirement and therefore you can keep assets, debts, and choice of beneficiaries from being disclosed.

 Q: How do I choose between a revocable living trust and an irrevocable living trust?

 A: The answer will depend on your circumstances and your reason for wanting to make a trust agreement.
-To put it simply, when you create a revocable living trust, you still have a form of control in being able to change or terminate the trust, therefore, it is possible that creditors could attach the assets in the trust.
-In contrast, with an irrevocable trust you give up all rights to control or change it, so creditors are less likely to be able to claim you have ownership of the trust assets.
+To put it simply, when you are creating a trust, you still have some form of control.
+You can change or terminate the agreement, and creditors can arrest assets.
+Unlike an irrevocable trust, you waive all control rights, so lenders are less likely to claim you have ownership of the assets.

 The grantor owes taxes on the income of revocable trusts and any trust property remaining when the grantor dies becomes part of the grantor's taxable estate, unlike irrevocable trusts.
 Some examples of an irrevocable living trust include: